fbpx

 This course helps students discover physical laws firsthand, at a pace that allows for the development of required mathematical concepts.
 Major concepts covered include kinematics, laws of motion, energy, momentum, gravity, circular motion, electricity, magnetism, and electrical circuits.
 Frequent lab experiments are performed during class.

 Students interested in taking an IB or AP Physics course in the future should take Intensive Physics instead of this course.
+This course can be split across two years.

 Min-Max Credit Hours: 2.0-3.0